-We examined the appropriateness of classification to corresponding impairment stages and the appropriateness of provisioning methods on a sample of loans selected using statistical methods.
+We examined the appropriateness of classification to corresponding impairment stages and evaluated the appropriateness of provisioning methods on a sample of loans selected using statistical methods.
 During our audit, we reviewed loan documentation focussing on the recoverable amount of assets pledged in favour of the Bank, and the financial position and performance of debtors, repayment discipline and overall recoverability of loan receivables.

-On a sample of individually assessed loans in impairment stage III we formed an independent view on the levels of provisions recorded while considering internal and external information.
-This comprised of an assessment of the work performed by the Bank's financial analysts and internal experts on the monitoring of collateral value and the determination of expected future cash flows from individual loans.
-We assessed the adequacy of the calculation of the estimated discounted cash flows and where we determined that other assumptions or inputs for the calculation of estimated future cash flows existed, we recalculated the provision amount taking into consideration such assumptions and compared it with the recorded provision to identify any potential errors.
+On a sample of individually assessed loans in impairment stage III, we formed an independent view on the levels of provisions recorded while considering internal and external information.
+This comprised of an assessment of the work performed by the Bank's financial analysts and internal experts on the monitoring of the collateral value and the determination of expected future cash flows from individual loans.
+We assessed the adequacy of the calculation of the estimated discounted cash flows and where we determined that other assumptions or inputs for the calculation of estimated future cash flows existed, we recalculated the provision amount taking into consideration such assumptions and compared it with the recorded provision to identify any potential errors or management bias.

-For loans in impairment stages I and II we assessed, for selected significant portfolios, the adequacy of estimates made by the Bank's management as regards the probability of loan defaults and an estimated amount of the subsequent loss and on a sample of loans we verified the correctness and appropriateness of input data used in the calculation models of the Bank.
+For loans in impairment stages I and II, we assessed in cooperation with our credit risk experts, for selected significant portfolios, the adequacy of estimates made by the Bank's management as regards the probability of loan defaults and the estimated amount of loss given default.
+On a sample of loans, we verified the correctness and appropriateness of input data used in the calculation models of the Bank.